 Fire at least 100 – 150 rounds through your semi-automatic firearm to ensure reliable feeding and make sure the self-defense round you have selected shoots smoothly in YOUR firearm.
 This doesn’t really apply to revolvers, but you should still fire the ammunition you intend to carry to assure yourself of its accuracy.

 Hollowpoint bullets (handguns) usually expand and stop in the human body, and thus the attacker absorbs much more of the bullet’s kinetic energy.
 Innocent bystanders are considered safer because hollowpoint bullets are less likely to exit the attacker’s body and go on to injure anyone else.

 Standard Ammunition- Standard ammunition is just that standard.
 Less expensive than self-defense rounds and best used for practice.

 Note: There are many inconsistencies in ammunition manufacturing so this number does not always reflect the actual diameter of the bullet and in some cases, the metric scale is used.
 In some cases a second number is given usually representing the bullets length and letters (abbreviations or words) will then follow to complete the name of the cartridge.
 This entire “name” is important and you will need to know the entire description, including the letters.

 Ammunition designed to be fired in semi-automatics is generally different in shape from ammunition designed for revolvers.

-There are some rounds which, based on caliber, seem as though they should be identical — but they are actually different as they are designed for either revolvers or semi-atomatic pistols.
+There are some rounds which, based on caliber, seem as though they should be identical — but they are different as they are designed for either revolvers or semi-automatic pistols.